readium/kotlin-toolkit/docs/guides/navigator-settings.md

 The `Setting` objects are technical low-level properties.
 While some of them can be directly exposed to the user, such as the font size, other settings should not be displayed as-is.

 For example in EPUB, we simulate two pages side by side with `columnCount` (`auto`, `1`, `2`) for reflowable resources and `spread` (`auto`, `landscape`, `both`, `none`) for a fixed layout publication.
 Instead of showing both settings with all their possible values in the user interface, you might prefer showing a single switch button to enable a dual-page mode which will set both settings appropriately.

-Similarly, you might want to cluster several settings together.
-For example, given a scrolled mode switch in the user interface:

-* when on, `overflow` is set to `scrolled` and `readingProgression` to `ttb`
-* when off, `overflow` is set to `paginated` and the user can freely select the `readingProgression` between the two values `ltr` and `rtl`

 ### Preferences